-to support processes that will lead to improved fisheries management, and then certification, of forage fisheries.
+Rationale - These indicators strive to ensure that marine-based feed ingredients come from responsible sources.
+A main concept of the proposed requirements is to align industry incentives to support processes that will lead to improved fisheries management, and then certification, of forage fisheries.

-Ultimately, the requirements will use marine ingredients certified by a widely recognized authority, such as the Marine Stewardship Council (MSC) or another Standard, as the best option available to promote responsible catch.
+Ultimately, the requirements will use marine ingredients certified by a widely recognised authority, such as the Marine Stewardship Council (MSC) or another Standard, as the best option available to promote responsible catch.
 In addition to the MSC Standard, other Standards developed by an ISEAL member that promote the ecological sustainability of pelagic fisheries as a primary focus could qualify.